samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 And that's it.
 This is how your serverless function works.

-Now, as you may know, the Azure Function is available under an specific URL address.
-You can find it by clicking on the "Get function URL" button on the top of it.
+Now, as you may know, the Azure Function is available under a specific URL address.
+You can find it by clicking on the "Get function URL" button at the top of it.
 It should look like the one presented below:

 [https://auth0securedfunction.azurewebsites.net/api/Auth0FunctionApp](https://auth0securedfunction.azurewebsites.net/api/Auth0FunctionApp)